sunkuangdong/Book_learning/index.md

 #### Distributed systems principles and paradigms

 I will record the book name is Distributed systems principles and paradigms.
-You can see the summary of the book in the [_posts folder](https://github.com/sunkuangdong/Book_learning/blob/main/_posts/distribute_system_basic.md).
+You can see the summary of the book in the [Distributed systems principles and paradigms folder](/Distributed-System/distribute-system-basic.html).